18 min read

 }

-Your QuickNode endpoint is private, and you should treat it with the same security you keep any API key or password.
+Your QuickNode endpoint is private and should be protected just like an API key or password.
 If your endpoint gets into the wrong hands, a third party could abuse your endpoint by making requests on your behalf.
 This could result in you getting rate limited (with would impact your dApp's performance) and higher bills.
-To prevent this from happening, you should store your API keys on securely to prevent unauthorized access and implement a variety of security measures available at quicknode.com/endpoints/<YOUR_ENDPOINT_ID>/security:
+To prevent this from happening, you should store your API keys securely to prevent unauthorized access and implement a variety of security measures available at quicknode.com/endpoints/<YOUR_ENDPOINT_ID>/security

 Other Best Practices